-Granola recipes are turning up everywhere as the must-have take-along snack for people on the go.
-Eaten dry with fruit, blended with probiotic yogurt, or mixed with almond, soy, or other non-dairy milk or juice; granola, it seems, is back for good!
+Granola recipes are the must-have take-along snack for people on the go.
+Eaten dry with fruit, blended with probiotic yogurt, or mixed with almond, soy, or other non-dairy milk or juice; granola can be enjoyed in so many different ways.
+We made our granola nut free by using seeds and coconut instead of nuts.
+This granola may be nut-free but is still delicious.

-- Mix the liquid ingredients, oil, maple syrup and vanilla extract in a large bowl
+- Step 1: Mix the liquid ingredients, oil, maple syrup (or a different liquid sweetener), and vanilla extract in a large bowl.
+Add the old-fashioned oats (or rolled oats), coconut flakes, and salt, and mix until everything is well-coated.

-3. Bake at 275F, stirring every 15 minutes, so this nut-free granola cooks evenly, for about 45 minutes.
+- Step 2: Spread the oat mixture on a rimmed baking sheet, and bake it at 275ºF, stirring every 15 minutes, so this nut-free granola cooks evenly for about 45 minutes.
 You will know the granola is done when your house smells like a bakery...

-- Start by using the same amount of fat as sweetener and then adjust it to your taste.
-We tend to use more fat than sweetener.
+- Start by using the same amount of fat as a sweetener and then adjust it to your taste.
+We tend to use more fat than sweeteners.

 - Always add dried fruit after the granola is cooked, if not they will get tough and possibly burn.

-- Bake granola at a low temperature (275F) for 45-55 minutes stirring every 15 minutes so it cooks evenly and doesn't burn.
+- Bake granola at a low temperature (275ºF) for 45-55 minutes stirring every 15 minutes so it cooks evenly and doesn't burn.

 - Watch your granola carefully while in the oven, it can go from done to burnt in a couple of minutes.